Sarulatha03/virtual-mouse-project/README.md

   Anaconda Distribution: To download click [here](https://www.anaconda.com/products/individual).

   Download and Extract the Project Folder Name Virtual-Mouse.
-  And then Open the Virtual-Mouse Folder in VsCode as shown in Video.
+  And then Open the Virtual-Mouse-main Folder in VsCode as shown in Video.

   Step 1:
   ```bash